Jackson County Beekeepers Association Welcomes You

 Local Bee Schools

-The Macon County Bee Club is hosting a Bee School this year.
+The Macon County Bee Club is also hosting a Bee School this year.
 There are two weekends from which to choose: Feb.
 24 and Mar.2.
 For more information, contact Katie Wall at kdwall@gmail.com

 Help with swarms and unwanted honeybees